Bacuraa/Chat-Application/README.md

 ### `npm install react-router-dom@6`
 ### `npm start`

 Now open http://localhost:3000 to view the project in your browser.
-Now as long as the server is running, the website can interact with the server.
+Now as long as the server is running, the website can interact with the server and have a chat with other people.

+<h3>Chat-Android</h3>
+The android version of the website has not been completed yet, so stay tuned :)